 Again the usual Audiokarma forum would come to help.
 I met a pen pal (mail pal, I should say) from the States who happens to be a Hifi dealer and an acquaintance of the Grado family.
 For some reason, maybe because of his Italian origins, he felt compelled to help me somehow and he decided to send me and Audio Technica AT95e cartridge.
 I had read a lot about the Japanese cart.
 It is revered as the best bargain ever and as one of the most beloved cheap cartridges for its outstanding performances for the price.
 Some are not that impressed, it is a 50 dollar worth cart and it sounds like it.
-But my newly-acquired friend was confident it would open a new world for my ears. especially because he included an excellent hyper elliptical stylus that would have transformed the cart in an AT95HE.
+But my newly-acquired friend was confident it would open a new world for my ears. especially because he included an excellent LP Gear stylus, featuring a hyper elliptical tip mounted on a thin-wall alloy cantilever, that would have transformed the cart in an AT95HE.
 Well, I was astounded.

 The Shure Me97 was more prone to footfalls when someone walked too close to the turntable.
 Clearly the high compliance of the Nagaoka stylus was not good for my stock Thorens TD-160.
 The AT cart seems to have a lower compliance that suits my tonearm better: no jumps at all.
 But above all, this cartridge is a blast!
 It astounded me with its definition, with the separation and details I can perceive with the Japanese bundle.